Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures

 \subsubsection{Negatively curved Finsler metric}

-Let $Y$ be a compact K\"ahler manifold and let $D$ be a simple normal crossing divisor on $Y$.
+Let $Y$ be a compact K\"ahler manifold, and let $D$ be a simple normal crossing divisor on $Y$.
 Assume that there is a $\bC$-PVHS over $U:=Y-D$.
-Note that one also has a strictly positive line bundle on $U$ if the period map is immersive at one point, which was constructed by Griffiths in \cite{Gri70} half century ago!
-Based on the work by Simpson and Mochizuki, in \cref{prop:bigness} we can extend this Griffiths line bundle over $Y$ to obtain a more refined positivity result\footnote{If the local monodromy around $D$ is unipotent, this is well-known.}.
-We then construct a special system of log Hodge bundles $(E,\theta)=(\oplus_{p+q=m} E^{p,q}, \oplus_{p+q=m}\theta_{p,q})$ on the log pair $(Y,D)$ so that some higher stage $E^{p_0,q_0}$ contains a big line bundle which admits enough \emph{local positivity along $D$}.
-Inspired by our previous work \cite{Den18} on the proof of Viehweg-Zuo's conjecture on Brody hyperbolicity of moduli of polarized manifolds, in \cref{Deng} we show that $(E,\theta)$ still enjoys a \enquote*{partially} infinitesimal Torelli property.
-These results enable us construct a negatively curved, and generically positively definite Finsler metric on $T_Y(-\log D)$, in a similar vein as \cite{Den18}. \begin{thm}[=\cref{prop:new}+\cref{thm:uniform}] Let $ Y$ be a compact K\"ahler manifold and let $D$ be a simple normal crossing divisor on $Y$.
-Assume that there is a $\bC$-PVHS over $U:=Y-D$, whose period map is immersive at one point.
-Then there are a \emph{Finsler metric} $h$ (see \cref{def:Finsler}) on $T_Y(-\log D)$ which is positively definite on a dense Zariski open set $U^\circ$ of $Y- D$, and a smooth K\"ahler form $\omega$ on $Y$ such that for any holomorphic map $\gamma:C\to U$ from an open set $C\subset \bC$ to $U$, one has
+In \cite{Gri70}, Griffiths constructed a metrized line bundle on $U$ whose curvature is semipositive and strictly positive at the points where the period map is immersive.
+Based on the work by Simpson and Mochizuki, in \cref{prop:bigness}, we can extend this Griffiths line bundle over $Y$ to obtain a more refined positivity result.\footnote{If the local monodromy around $D$ is unipotent, this is well known.} We then construct a special system of log Hodge bundles $(E,\theta)=(\oplus_{p+q=m} E^{p,q}, \oplus_{p+q=m}\theta_{p,q})$ on the log pair $(Y,D)$ so that some higher-stage $E^{p_0,q_0}$ contains a big line bundle which admits enough \emph{local positivity along $D$}.
+Inspired by our previous work \cite{Den18} on the proof of Viehweg--Zuo's conjecture on Brody hyperbolicity of moduli of polarized manifolds, in \cref{Deng} we show that $(E,\theta)$ still enjoys a ``{partially}'' infinitesimal Torelli property.
+These results enable us to construct a negatively curved and generically positive definite Finsler metric on $T_Y(-\log D)$ in a similar vein as \cite{Den18}.

+\begin{thm}[ = \cref{prop:new} + \cref{thm:uniform}] Let $ Y$ be a compact K\"ahler manifold, and let $D$ be a simple normal crossing divisor on $Y$.
+Assume that there is a $\bC$-PVHS over $U:=Y-D$ whose period map is immersive at one point.
+Then there are a \emph{Finsler metric} $h$ $($see \cref{def:Finsler}\,$)$ on $T_Y(-\log D)$ which is positive definite on a dense Zariski open subset $U^\circ$\, of $Y- D$ and a smooth K\"ahler form $\omega$ on $Y$ such that for any holomorphic map $\gamma\colon C\to U$ from an open set $C\subset \bC$ to $U$, one has

 when $\gamma(C)\cap U^\circ\neq\varnothing$. \end{thm}